sensepost/hash-cracker/README.md

                  Display information around modules/options
         -s [hash-name] / --search [hash-name]
                  Will search local DB for hash module.
-E.g. '-s ntlm'
+E.g. '-s ntlm' --static
+                 Use the 'hash-cracker.conf' static configuration file.
 ```

+## Static Configuration File

+By default, hash-cracker will run in 'ask you all variable' mode.
+When specifying `--static` the `hash-cracker.conf` file is used for some basic settings.
+You can specify:

+- `HASHCAT` - binary path where you've installed [hashcat](https://github.com/hashcat/hashcat)
+- `HASHTYPE` - mode hashcat will run in (e.g. 1000 (NTLM))
+- `HASHLIST` - file containing target hashes
+- `POTFILE` - specify the potfile you want to use / create

 ## Example Hashes